DaPraxis/DaPraxis.github.io/_portfolio/word-embedding-language-model.md

 *    *tsne_plot_representation* creates a 2-dimensional embedding of the distributed representation space using an algorithm called t-SNE.
-(You don’t need to know what this is for the assignment, but we may cover it later in the course.)
 Nearby points in this 2-D space are meant to correspond to nearby points in the 16-D space.